 Top loader – just as the name describes, you load the pack from the top.
 This design is good people people who like to cram stuff into the pack, and when its full stomp on the contents, and pack some more.

 Strength – by design top loaders are usually stronger then the panel loaders.
 Panel loaders are limited by the strength of their zippers, top loaders are limited by the strength of the fabric material and stitching.

-The Maxpedition Vulture-II seems to be a combination of a top loader and a panel loader.
+The Maxpedition Vulture-II seems to be a combination of a top loader and panel loader.
 The pack unzips down both sides, but not all the way.
-To help hold everything together there are 2 compression straps on each side, and the classic Y strap at the top of the pack.
+The zippers stop around 4 inches from the bottom of the pack.

 Since the pack opens so wide, it is easy to organize the gear going inside the pack.